rsuregar/whatsbridge-whatsapp-unofficial/README.md

 - ✅ **Batch Processing**: Processes messages in batches to avoid overwhelming WhatsApp
 - ✅ **Batch Delays**: Longer delays between batches to avoid rate limiting
 - ✅ **Number Validation**: Optional check to verify numbers before sending

+**Message Types:**

+- **Text**: Send text messages with optional link previews and mentions
+- **Image**: Broadcast images with captions and mentions
+- **Document**: Broadcast documents (PDF, etc.) with captions and mentions

+**Mention Feature:**

+- Mention users by including `@phoneNumber` in the message/caption text
+- Example: `"message": "Hello @628123456789, @628987654321!"` or `"message": "Check this @628123456789!"` (for image/document captions)
+- Alternatively, provide a `mentions` array in the request body
+- Works in both personal chats and group chats
+- Phone numbers are automatically parsed to JID format (`phoneNumber@s.whatsapp.net`)
+- For group chats, mentions are validated against group participants to display user names

+**Link Preview (Text Type Only):**

+- Set `previewLinks: true` to enable automatic link preview generation for URLs in text messages
+- Requires `link-preview-js` dependency
+- When enabled, Baileys will automatically generate preview cards for URLs in the message

 **Recommended Settings for Large Broadcasts:**